-Currently accepting applications to the RN-BSN major for the fall 2013 semester.
+Currently accepting applications to the RN-BSN major.
+Contact Dr. Lisa Thomas for more information.

 To apply to the Orvis School of Nursing you must be a student at the University of Nevada, Reno.